My Home Page with Links to My Other

 Ahead is already a giant advertisement.

-In the first edition of this book Prophet Bill outlined a future filled with Microsoft products that will find out what our tastes are, then fill our lives with the things we find tasteful by special micro-delivery.
+In the first edition Prophet Bill outlined a future filled with Microsoft products that will find out what our tastes are, then fill our lives with the things we find tasteful by special micro-delivery.
 As for information that does not coincide with tastes, oh well.
 As for information that might deserve the label good, double oh well.
 Months later a second edition of this work came out because the prophet had not foreseen the rise of the Internet.

 You see, “There will be ‘two societies’ in the future: high-paid knowledge workers and low-paid service workers.”
 As for any society emphasizing moral character, triple oh well.
 The fact that these two societies might exist is no problem for Bill Gates.